5l1v3r1/Rtcomn/README.md

 Rtcomn works by pinging each ip adress in a specific range you provide.
 ![Demo image one](https://raw.githubusercontent.com/Beyarz/rtcomn.rb/master/img/image_one.png)

-What happens in the background is that you're checking if there is any device assigned to the ip adress.
+What happens in the background is that Rtcomn checks if there is any device assigned to the ip adress.
 ![Demo image two](https://raw.githubusercontent.com/Beyarz/rtcomn.rb/master/img/image_two.png)

 Rtcomn uses different techniques such as sending UDP pings (Pings to UDP port).